Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 How to Prepare for your IPL Treatment

-Your skin care specialist will let you know what to expect from the treatment, and what will happen afterwards.
+Your skin care specialist or eye doctor will let you know what to expect from the treatment, and what will happen afterwards.
 They will examine your skin and help you decide whether you need the treatment, and which benefits you may gain from it.
 Let your skin care specialist know if you have skin conditions such as eczema or inflammatory acne, as these may have an impact on the healing process.

 As your IPL procedure comes closer, your specialist might recommend that you avoid certain medications, products, or activities two weeks prior in preparation.
 Things that you may be advised to avoid include: